-Details of the Corporate Governance Code implemented
+1. Details of the corporate governance code implemented

-This Corporate Governance report was prepared in accordance with the recommendations contained in the IPCG (the Portuguese Corporate Governance Institute) Code (2018).
+This Corporate Governance report was prepared in accordance with the recommendations contained in the IPCG Corporate Governance Code (2018) and reviewed in 2020.

 The text of the governance reports referring to this company is available at: